InanoKnowles/Project4/README.md

 ![Screenshot 2023-02-09 at 2 55 13 pm](https://user-images.githubusercontent.com/116997107/217722190-86e86f31-b1da-47bf-ad29-05bcafc87c95.png)

-## Challenges...
+## Challenges...& Lessons...?

-Oh so many - at this point in time, as I learn how to code...
+Oh so many challenges - at this point in time, as I learn how to code...
 I am slow in figuring out things for myself.

 Ideas - Changing ideas.